OxfordPerceptionLab/ICVS-Summer-School/Arduino-Leonardo/README.txt

 Code to run several types of colour vision tasks on the Arduino Leonardo device.
+Code contributions by DJT, DHB, ACH, FXT.

 Required Programs:
 - MATLAB (tested for version R2023a)